 The dissolution of the Gavi Alliance, to any degree, and particularly to the point of liquidation, shall only be carried out with the consent of the Supervisory Authority, the decision of which must be based on a written report justifying any such action.

 VI.
-FINAL PROVISIONS

-Article 28: Conflicts of Interest Policy

-To preserve transparency in financial arrangements, the Board shall adopt a conflicts of interest policy for all organs of the Gavi Alliance, with the exception of the Secretariat conflicts of interest policy which will be approved by the Governance Committee.
+APPLICABLE LAW